scholarships

 If you’re interested in contributing to the NILE Foundation, send a donation to P.O.
 Box 1981, Billings, MT 59103

-Morgan Anderson is the daughter of Craig & Melissa Anderson of Big Timber, Montana.
-She is currently a student at Sweet Grass County High School, where she will graduate in May.
-Morgan plans to attend Northwest College to study Animal Science with plans of completing her Bachelors & Masters degrees in Bovine Nutrition.
+Johanna DeMars is the daughter of Joe & Jodi DeMars of Winifred, MT.
+She is currently a student at Winifred High School, where she will graduate in May.
+Johanna plans to attend Montana State University to study Mechanical Engineering with hopes of becoming an Agricultural Equipment Engineer.

-Jaeda Paul plans to attend college at South Dakota State University and study Human Biology where her future plans are to obtain her Chiropractic Degree and specialize in Human & Equine Chiropractics.
-Jaeda is a soon-to-be graduate of Plevna High School and she is the daughter of Albert & Lynn Paul of Ismay, Montana.
+Casie Flannagan plans to attend college at Montana State University and study Agriculture Business where her future plans are to become a Ranch Manager.
+Casie is a soon-to-be graduate of Corvallis High School and is the daughter of Stacie Stornett of Florence, MT.

 Students selected as rolling scholarship recipients must remain in good standing by maintaining a 3.0 cumulative GPA as a full-time student in college.
 These recipients must also continue involvement in NILE, while participating in college organizations and activities